godmoves/TensorFlow_to_TensorRT/README.md

 Use `pip` to install what you need.
 For `tensorrt`, `pycuda` and `uff`, you can find more info [here](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html#overview).
 You need to install `tensorrt` by tar package to get python support, but now only python 2.7 ans python 3.5 are supported.
-Find more info ahout how to [download and install](https://developer.nvidia.com/tensorrt).
+Find more info about how to [download and install](https://developer.nvidia.com/tensorrt).

 # Usage
 ```